JulianKemmerer/PipelineC/docs/pypeline_guide.md

 its `ready` was gated on the output register being empty, costing a cycle per value, which *halves* throughput whenever a value is one beat wide. `registered_ready=True` restores the old behaviour if a design needs that combinational path broken.

+Note that `registered_ready` is a **deserializer-only** knob.
+On the serializer (`make_type_to_axis`) the downstream `ready` is combinational on purpose and there is no option to break it — and that path is deeper than it looks, since it feeds the variable index of the buffer write.
+If a design needs it cut (a reset that must force `ready` to drain the serializer, say), put a `mode="full"`
+[skid buffer](#skid-buffers-make_skid_buffer) downstream and drive the OR onto the slice's registered ready instead.

 **See also:** [Streams: `stream_t`](#streams-stream_t) ·
 [Struct ↔ AXI-Stream](#struct--axi-stream-make_axis_to_type--make_type_to_axis) ·